 Science in the Age of Reason

-Science in the Industrial Revolution (Not yet available)
+Science in the Industrial Age

 This series is built around three unusual features that result in a unique science curriculum.
 First of all, every lesson has a hands-on activity or experiment.
 The activity is generally introduced briefly, then detailed instructions walk you through each activity with students making their own observations.
 After the activity, the text discusses what the student should have seen or experienced.
 That activity serves as the jumping off point to then explore a scientific concept.
 Activities generally use simple household items, but sometimes you will need a few items that will take a little more effort to find such as a bird feather, iodine, or a live earthworm.
 Lists of required items are at the front of the book.
 The text alerts you well in advance when something needs to be prepared in advance of a particular lesson.
 Occasionally a lesson will require particular circumstances—such as a sunny day—so you are forewarned and can plan accordingly, possibly rearranging lessons to align with the weather or other factors.
 While you will be using many items for the activities, the cost should be minimal.